Basra97/2420-Assignment-3-p2/README.md

 1. Droplet IP Address

-To find your droplet's IP address, go to DigitalOcean and click the droplet section and copy the two new droplets ip works, and then also the load balancers IP.
+To find your droplets' IP address, go to DigitalOcean and click the droplet section and copy the two new droplets ip works, and then also the load balancers IP.

 Then